FlatStdlib/Stdlib/README.md

 # Contribution

-Want to help out with the FSL?
-You can start by downloading this stdlib and the FSL-GCC toolchain compiler @ https://github.com/FlatStdlib/fsl
+<p>Want to help out with the FSL?
+You can start by downloading this stdlib and the FSL-GCC toolchain compiler @ https://github.com/FlatStdlib/fsl<p>

+Check out the TODO list for a set of task from important to least important.

 # Community